 Lunch is served in the Junior High cafeteria.
-The price is \$2.70 per meal.
-Students are encouraged to complete application for reduced price lunches (40 cents) or free lunches.
+Students are encouraged to complete application for reduced price lunches or free lunches.
 These application forms must be submitted each school year.
 Students who qualify for reduced or free lunch are given the same tray options as those who pay regular price.
 A la carte items are not part of the free and reduced lunch program and will be charged at the regular rate, regardless of a student's qualification for free or reduced lunch.
-At the junior high and high school level, students may bring a sack lunch or select from four lunch options, one of which is salad.
+At the junior high and high school level, students may bring a sack lunch or select from options offered in the cafeteria.
 All options meet the standard for a type "A" lunch and include the five food groups: bread, meat, vegetables, fruits, and milk.

-Breakfast will be served daily in the Junior High beginning at 7:30 a.m. at a cost of \$1.25 per student.
+Breakfast will be served daily in the Junior High beginning at 7:30 a.m.
 Students who qualify for free or reduced lunch may also participate in the breakfast program.
-The reduced breakfast rate is 30 cents.
 Student food service accounts shall maintain a \$2.00 minimum balance at all times.
 A \$2.00 minimum deposit into a student's food service account will also be required for each and every deposit.